Why Your Hybrid Needs Specialized Preventive Maintenance Scheduled

 Finding a Qualified Hybrid Service Shop

 Not all shops can service hybrids.
 Look for a shop with certified hybrid technicians.
 Ask about their experience with your specific vehicle make.
 Ask about their diagnostic equipment for hybrid systems.
 A shop trained and equipped for hybrids will provide better service.
+If this is part of your decision process, Spring Recovery: Healing Your Car from a Winter of Road Salt and Slush can help.

 The Cost of Hybrid Maintenance